H-DNA/MPiSC/report/chapters/background/index.typ

 == MPI-3 - A popular distributed programming library interface specification <mpi>

-To implement the design linearizable non-blocking distributed MPSC queues, the most basic choice we can go with is MPI, which will be the matter of this section.
-We specifically focus on the MPI-3 RMA API, because as will be explained, it facilitates the easy implementation of irregular applications such as MPSC queues.
-An approach of using MPI-3 RMA is covered in @pure-mpi.
-More advanced implementation techniques will be covered in @bclx-library.
+For implementing linearizable non-blocking distributed MPSC queues, MPI represents the most fundamental implementation choice and serves as the focus of this section.
+The discussion specifically examines the MPI-3 RMA API, which, as will be demonstrated, facilitates straightforward implementation of irregular applications such as MPSC queues.
+A pure MPI-3 RMA approach is detailed in @pure-mpi, while more advanced implementation techniques are explored in @bclx-library.

 MPI stands for message passing interface, which is a *message-passing library interface specification*.
 Design goals of MPI include high availability across platforms, efficient communication, thread safety, reliable and convenient communication interface while still allowing hardware-specific accelerated mechanisms to be exploited @mpi-3.1.